-This syllabus is available in English only.
-The associated assessment materials are in Urdu.
+This syllabus is available in English only and the associated assessment materials are available in Chinese.

 Making entries

 Exams officers are responsible for submitting entries to Cambridge International.
 We encourage them to work closely with you to make sure they enter the right number of candidates for the right combination of syllabus components.
 Entry option codes and instructions for submitting entries are in the Cambridge Guide to Making Entries.
 Your exams officer has a copy of this guide.